 Blood cancers arise from an overproduction of certain cells in the blood system.
 The nature of the cancer depends on the type of cell being produced in excess.

 Blood stem cell transplants are used in the treatment of leukaemia, lymphoma, myeloma, myelodysplastic syndrome, and myeloproliferative disorders.
 The patient’s stem cells which are producing faulty cell types, are removed via chemotherapy.
 (This also removes the healthy, non-cancerous cells; patients are vulnerable to infection and other health complications at this stage of therapy.)
-They are then replaced either with healthy donor cells, or with their own cells which have been altered in a lab., which are producing some faulty cell types, and replace them with healthy donor cells.
+They are then replaced either with healthy donor cells, or with their own cells which have been altered in a lab.
 This is often colloquially referred to as a bone marrow transplant, bone marrow stem cell transplant, or haematopoietic stem cell transplant.
 You can read our factsheet about blood stem cell transplants here.

 Severe Combined Immunodeficiency (SCID)